 Coffee and Fish Sauce

-It’s the elephant in the room, I know.
-You may be thinking under no circumstances with I profane my chili with the addition of fish sauce but let me explain.
-The goal here is umami, that savory taste found in foods like fermented cheese, soy sauce and ripe tomatoes that Asian cuisines have always understood makes food delicious.
+The goal here is umami, that savory taste found in foods like cheese, soy sauce, and ripe tomatoes that Asian cuisines have always understood makes food delicious.
 Fish sauce is a hack used here to achieve maximum umami; it doesn’t make the chili taste like fish, it merely intensifies the existing flavor of the chili in a meaty, non-specific way.
 I may add as much as four teaspoons of fish sauce next time, or an anchovy or two!

 Aside from the benefit of caffeine, the coffee lends depth and a nutty bass note to balance the sweetness of the vegetables and to complement the smokiness of the chili powder.
 Experiment with adding a few heaping tablespoons of cocoa powder or a few ounces of unsweetened chocolate to achieve the effect without coffee.